awetstone56/TwitterSentimentDetector/README.md

   Have there been other attempts to build such a system?
 Compare and contrast your approach with existing work, citing the relevant papers.
 The comparison should be more than just high-level descriptions.
 You should try to fit your work and other work into the same framework.
 Are the two approaches complementary, orthogonal, or contradictory?
 Sentiment Analysis

+References:
+Minqing Hu and Bing Liu.
+"Mining and Summarizing Customer Reviews."
+;       Proceedings of the ACM SIGKDD International Conference on Knowledge ;       Discovery and Data Mining (KDD-2004), Aug 22-25, 2004, Seattle, ;       Washington, USA,
+;   Bing Liu, Minqing Hu and Junsheng Cheng.
+"Opinion Observer: Analyzing ;       and Comparing Opinions on the Web."
+Proceedings of the 14th ;       International World Wide Web conference (WWW-2005), May 10-14, ;       2005, Chiba, Japan.